 What are the impacts of the nuclear fusion research megaproject ITER?

-This study will assess the benefits stemming from the European contribution to ITER (managed by Fusion for Energy – F4E) and will be used as a communication tool, as well as input for the mid-term review of F4E (end of 2017) and to support further funding requests under the Multiannual Financial Framework to be prepared by the European Commission in 2017.
+This study assessed the benefits stemming from the European contribution to ITER (managed by Fusion for Energy – F4E) and will be used as a communication tool, as well as input for the mid-term review of F4E (end of 2017) and to support further funding requests under the Multiannual Financial Framework to be prepared by the European Commission in 2017.
 Our study was conducted in collaboration with Cambridge Econometrics; it ran from October 2017 to April 2018.